 There are lots of great resources to get the help you need.
 Here are some places to start:

-For many, the law is not just a profession; it’s a calling.
+For many lawyers, the law is not just a profession; it’s a calling.
 It’s a way of life.
 Part of what makes the job so rewarding is that you are helping people navigate through complex issues.

 But remember that your ability to perform as a lawyer at a high level is directly related to your ability to manage your own stress.
 To take care of your clients, you need to take care of yourself.
 Start today.